cloudify-incubator/cloudify-utilities-plugin/cloudify_configuration/README.md

 ## Configuration plugin manual for VCPE solution

 ### Preparation
-Create a list of parameter that take part in you reployment, Map between the parameters you have listed and nodes you have, Several parameter are going to be used by Almost every node and others are going to just be used by 2 or 3 nodes.
+Create a list of parameters that take part in your deployment, Map between the parameters you have listed and nodes you have, several parameters are going to be used by almost every node and others are going to just be used by 2 or 3 nodes.

 ### Writing the Blueprint

 # Create main input
 This input will hole initial parameter for the deployment.
-The input can be either in Dict  or in JSON Formats.
+The input can be either in Dictionary or in JSON Formats.

 ### Example